30-Minute Daily Activities for Boosting Your SEO

 Now let me share with you two other battle-proven sources of acquiring quality links.
 As you may have understood from the title, these two are going to be blog and forum commenting.
 I've decided to put them together because the whole concept is pretty similar.
 Luckily, thoughtful LinkAssistant has two separate search methods to minimize your efforts.

-- Open your recently created project, hit Look for prospects and pick Commenting as your research method.
+- Open your recently created project, hit Look for prospects

 - Just as before, enter your seed keywords and hit Next.